2018 Term Dates

 Sports days are held one day a week when all students are required to wear their sports uniform.
 Sport for infants and primary students is held here at the school with students participating in a variety of physical education activities.

 In Term 4 primary students participate in the School’s swimming program that is held at the Parkes Town Pool.
 This is often through the Learn to Swim Program with the Infants/Primary classes.

 High School Sport

-Sport days are held each fortnight every second Friday when all students are required to wear their sport uniform.
+Sports days are held each fortnight every second Wednesday when all students are required to wear their sports uniform.
 Sports Uniform is also required one day each week for PD-H-PE practical lessons.
 Sport for our high school students is held here at the school or held at different sporting venues such as Parkes Tennis courts or Town Bowling Club

 - Habbakuk – Red